 I grew up eating toad in the hole, and it’s still one of my favourite meals.
 Crispy Yorkshire pudding batter, surrounding plump, meaty sausages smothered in caramelised onion gravy.
 A hearty plate of toad in the hole is comfort food at its finest.

-For those of you who don’t know what a Yorkshire pudding is, it is a batter of egg, milk and flour, very similar to that used to make pancakes, and normally baked in muffin tins in the oven until it is puffed and golden.
-Yorkshire puddings originated in the days when money was scarce, and were normally served as a starter, so the family could fill up on those, and could therefore get by with a smaller helping of meat.
+For those of you who don't know what a Yorkshire pudding is, it is a batter of egg, milk and flour, very similar to that used to make pancakes, and normally baked in muffin tins in the oven until it is puffed and golden.
+Yorkshire puddings originated in the days when money was scarce.
+It was normally served as a starter, so the family could fill up on a Yorkshire pudding served as a starter, and could therefore get by with a smaller helping of meat.

 Origins of Toad in the Hole